RonaldAllanRivera/aws_ecommerce/README.md

 ```

 In production, the built SPA will be served by Nginx on the same origin as the APIs, so CORS can be restricted to that origin.
+The local Docker `nginx` container is also configured to serve a built `frontend/dist` bundle from `/var/www/frontend` on `http://localhost:8080` when you run `npm run build` and restart the stack.

 ### 7.2 Running migrations and seeders against MySQL